killermann/ipm/content/books/dogmatic-activism.md

 With that in mind, I built out commenting on my blog, and will be reading all the email replies to new chapters I send to your inboxes.

 This book, like everything else I've been doing regarding SJD, feels important and scary and like something I'd really rather not write and wished someone else would do -- but in lieu of that, here I am.
+It'll also be the perfect platform for me to build on [the lessons I've learned over a decade of social justice activism](/articles/lessons-from-a-decade-of-social-justice-activism/).

 I created [a special mailing list](https://bit.ly/sjmdbook) for people to follow along, but I wanted to let everyone here know that I won't be posting the chapters on It's Pronounced Metrosexual as I write them.